-Students who have earned 24 transferrable hours or more and attended college for at least two terms after high school graduation must complete an application form and submit official transcripts from all previous institutions.
-Transcripts must be submitted from each institution attended even when credits attempted at the institution will not transfer into an Ozarks degree program
+Students who have earned 24 transferrable hours or more and attended college for at least two terms after high school graduation must complete an application form and submit official transcripts from all

 Courses in which students have earned grades of C- or higher may transfer but will not be counted in a student's cumulative grade point average at Ozarks.
 No student may transfer more than sixty-six semester hours from junior or community colleges.